whatsa4/celestia.org/src/pages/markdown-pages/learn/basics-of-modular-blockchains.md

 date: "2022-03-10"
 icon: "/images/basics-of-modular-blockchains.png"
 title: "Basics of modular blockchains"
-description: "What exactly are modular blockchains and what makes them different to their monolithic counterparts?"
+description: "What are modular blockchains and what makes them different to their monolithic counterparts?"
 ---

 #### Introduction